sourcegraph/about/handbook/engineering/onboarding/engineering-manager-onboarding.md

 - You are the credible voice and point of contact for the team.
 You are directly responsible for the team's success.
 - You are able to describe the vision for the team that everyone is bought in to and the handbook communicates a forecast for what the team will accomplish in the next 3 months.
+- You are accountable for your teams hiring process.
+  - You understand what the team's hiring needs are (for example: skills, values).
+  - You have confidence that our hiring process is calibrated to measure what we are looking for in an efficient and unbiased way.
   - You conduct the hiring manager screen calls for candidates who would be joining your team.
     - You can pitch Sourcegraph as a whole, the part of product your team works on, and the team itself.
-  - You understand what our hiring needs are for the team (what skills, values we are looking for).
-  - You have confidence in and can defend our hiring process (if not, you have proposed changes to improve it).